betterscientificsoftware/bssw.io/CuratedContent/UserStories.md

-# Introduction to User Stories and how to write them
+# Introduction to User Stories and How to Write Them

 <!--- deck start --->
 Several world-wide software development methodologies now use user stories as one of the methods to convey product requirements.
 Do you know what user stories are and how to use them in scientific software development?
 <!--- deck end --->

-A User story, at its core, provides a flexible method of conveying product requirements.
+User stories, at their core, provide a flexible method for conveying product requirements.

 The basic elements of a user story are  *who*, *what*, *why*.
 There is certainly more than one way to format these, but several patterns are recommended  (see [Crisp's blog article](https://blog.crisp.se/2014/09/25/david-evans/as-a-i-want-so-that-considered-harmful)).
 The most widely used pattern seems to be "As a \<role\>, I want \<capability\> so that \<why\>."